Object ID

 Object Description

 Small painted ashtray.
-Painted with black, white and tan.
-The background color is a white gloss with the two other colots used for the design.
-The lip of the tray is decorated with the Greek key: black coloring used to define the lines and tan painted behind/between them.
+Painted with black, white, and tan.
+The background color is a white gloss with the two other colors used for the design.
+The lip of the tray is decorated with the Greek key: black coloring is used to define the lines and tan is painted behind/between them.
 Three indents on the lip are solid black.
 In the center of the tray is a scene of a man playing the flute.
-He is in a seated position, his right leg sitting out farther then the left and also sitting with a slight hunch.
+The figure is shown in a seated position with his right leg sitting out farther than the left and is portrayed with a slight hunch.
 There is a collum at his back.
-He himself is shown with black hair and is painted white with small black lines painted around the leg to indicate fabric.
+He is shown with black hair and is painted white with small black lines painted around the leg to indicate fabric.
 The flute is also white with a small spot of tan at the lip.
 The background of the scene is painted all black.
 On the bottom of the tray is stamped with "Hand Made in Greece" as well as a shop logo.

 Origin